Budibase/website/content/blog/web-application-development/index.md

 #### [2.
 Django *written in Python*](https://www.djangoproject.com/)

    Django describes itself as a 'high-level Python Web framework that encourages rapid development and clean, pragmatic design'.
-In my opinion, I would advise anyone who is working scientific programming or data minipulation to choose Django.
+In my opinion, I would advise anyone who is working scientific programming or data manipulation to choose Django.

 #### [3.
 Laravel *written in PHP*](https://laravel.com/)

    Laravel describe itself as 'a web application framework with expressive, elegant syntax.
 Laravel is written in PHP - a programming language.
 Laravel follows the model-view-controller architectural pattern'.
 Laravel has a lot of tools making it accessible and simple to use.
-It is well suit for multiple types of applications.
+It is well suited for multiple types of applications.